Liberty Mutual vs. Nationwide Auto Insurance in 2025 (Compare Rates & Options Here!)

 Accident-Free | 30% | 10% |

-Paying your policy in full also stretches further with Nationwide, giving you 10% off compared to Liberty’s 5%.
-Even paperless billing gives you a little boost—Nationwide offers 5%, while Liberty only cuts 3%.
+Paying your policy in full gets you 10% off with Nationwide, double Liberty’s 5%.
+Even small perks like paperless billing give you more Nationwide—5% off versus Liberty’s 3%.
 These Nationwide auto discounts are the kind of car insurance discounts you can’t miss, especially when they stack up to major savings over time.

 Liberty Mutual vs. Nationwide Auto Insurance: Coverage Matchup

-At a glance, Liberty Mutual vs. Nationwide auto insurance seems to offer identical coverage types—but knowing what each one actually covers can help you figure out which company fits your needs better.
+At first glance, Liberty Mutual vs. Nationwide auto insurance looks pretty similar when it comes to coverage—but understanding what each option actually includes can help you decide which one fits your needs best.

 Cash indemnity long-term care policies offer the flexibility to choose how and where your care dollars are spent without needing provider approval.